-We are grateful to Dr. Matthias Bischof, Tanja Bosnjak, Sandra Krebs, Inge Nielsen, and Dr. Alberto Perez-Bouza, Dr. Jürgen Sautter and Dr. Christian Spenger for excellent technical assistance and their interest in the work.
-We are indebted to the Department of Gynecology, University of Bern, Switzerland for their contribution.
-This research was supported by the HANELA Foundation and the Swiss National Science Foundation (No. 3100A0-112529).
-MM was supported by the Danish Parkinson Association, IMK Almene Fond, Kirsten and Freddy Johansens Fond and Hørslev Fonden.
+We are grateful to Dr. Matthias Bischof, Tanja Bosnjak, Sandra Krebs, Inge Nielsen, and Dr. Alberto Perez-Bouza, Dr. Jürgen Sautter, and Dr. Christian Spenger for excellent technical assistance and their interest in the work.
+We are indebted to the Department of Gynecology, University of Bern, Switzerland, for their contribution.